Waiting List Policies

 - Two Week Move-in Window: If the applicant is unable to move into the apartment on the day that the apartment is available to be occupied (the “release date”), the apartment may be held for two weeks (14 calendar days).
 If the applicant still cannot move in after the 14 days, the applicant may begin paying rent on the 15th day after the release date or the apartment will be offered to the next eligible applicant.

-- Housing Financial Responsibility: The lease, rental payments, and electricity responsibility will begin on the date the keys are distributed except in cases where the applicant cannot move in within 14 days of the release date.
+- Housing Financial Responsibly: The lease, rental payments, and electricity responsibility will begin on the date the apartment lease agreement is signed and/or keys are distributed except in cases where the applicant cannot move in within 14 days of the release date.
 In those instances, the lease, rental payments, and electricity responsibility will begin on the 15th day after the release date.